 However, the term blackening ALSO refers to the cooking process that is used to make the dish.

 To blacken food is to cook it over high heat after applying the blackening spices.
-Essentially, the spices are burned, creating a black crust with smoky flavour on the outside of the food.
+Essentially, the spices are burned, creating a black crust with a smoky flavor on the outside of the food.

 This particular blackened salmon recipe is fairly mild in flavor.
 To boost the spice level, add some cayenne pepper to the spice blend.